Summer Courses offered during 2014

 Foodology (Prof. Beth Coker)

 This course will explore the process of going from a seed to putting food on the table.
 You will learn about successful plant growth and food production, including harvesting, processing, preservation, transportation, and preparation.
 In the process, you will explore science through a series of activities, writing assignments, and by designing, implementing, analyzing, and presenting your own experiments.
 You will create a final product that encompasses each step in the process.
 This course is supported by the Burroughs-Wellcome Student Science Enrichment Program.
-MAY ONLY BE TAKEN ONCE.
-SCHOLARS WHO TOOK THE INQUIRY PROJECT THIS YEAR MAY ALSO TAKE THE CLASS.
+(Note: Scholars who took the Saturday program inquiry project may also take the summer class!)

 Criminal Justice: Is Justice Blind?
 (Prof. Sandra Reid)